-I have a confession to make: I put off traveling to Japan until 2011 because I always thought it was too expensive.
+I have a confession to make: I put off traveling to Japan for a long time because I always thought it was too expensive.

 But, when I got there, I realized two things: First, I love Japan!
 It’s one of the most amazing, beautiful, and friendliest countries in the world.
 It lives up to all the hype.

 Second, while Japan is expensive, it’s not out of reach for budget travelers.

 There are many cheap ways to enjoy Japan on a budget.

 From finding delicious food to affordable hotels to fun activities, you don’t have to pinch every penny have fun.

 However, the one thing that is truly expensive in Japan?
 Quick transportation.

 While it’s not a huge country, the island nation’s transportation infrastructure is geared toward expensive, high-speed travel or inexpensive, (really) low-speed travel.
 There’s not much in between.
 It’s a three-hour train ride or a 12-hour bus ride!

 So what are the best ways to travel around Japan without spending all your money on transportation?